What are the EIS and SEIS Tax Relief Schemes and what do they mean for you?

 - You must be trading (operational, with revenue), but private (not registered on any stock exchange)

 - The maximum you can raise is £5m a year or £12m across the company’s lifetime to be eligible for EIS shares.

-- The investment must be used to grow the company (e.g. increase revenue, expand your customer base, hire more employees, etc…)
+- The investment must be used to grow the company, for example to increase revenue, expand your customer base, hire more employees, among other activities.

-For those founders who have incorporated their businesses (check out our recent article on how to register your business) but have yet to start making money, the SEIS can help incentivise investors to contribute to the company’s seed funding round.
+For those founders who have incorporated their businesses but have yet to start making money, the SEIS can help incentivise investors to contribute to the company’s seed funding round.

-On the SIES, you can receive a maximum of £150,000 through the scheme, ut here investors benefit from a 50% tax relief.
+On the SEIS scheme, businesses can receive a maximum of £150,000, but here investors benefit from a 50% tax relief.
 The maximum investment by a single investor is £100,000 on this scheme, which means the maximum saving could amount to £50k in a single year.

-Before you apply for either scheme, it might be useful to check with HMRC whether the potential investment you have been offered would apply for tax relief.
-This is known as advance assurance, and it’ll save you time by telling you whether you qualify for either scheme.
+For companies applying to either scheme, it may be useful to check with HMRC whether the potential investment being offered by investors would apply for tax relief.
+This is known as advance assurance, and it saves time by telling applicants whether they qualify for either scheme.

-Finding investment is always a challenge, but for UK-based companies, these UK Government schemes can help to entice investors to take a risk and reap large potential gains!
+Finding investment is always a challenge, but for UK-based companies, these UK Government schemes can help entice investors to take a risk and reap large potential gains.